info@getcenteredcounselingstl.com | 314-899-2670

 Here are 6 areas of your life that you may need to re-define as you experience change in your life:

 • Intellectually – Stay in the present; challenge your negative predictions – Those who live in the moment report feeling happier, calmer, more relaxed, and appreciative.
 Even if things are challenging or stressful, allowing yourself to feel these emotions is part of the process of managing one’s life.
-Challenging yourself to reframe the pessimistic predictions and allow for learning, growth, and enjoying the journey can happen only when you can trust in yourself and understand your sense of purpose.
+Challenging yourself to reframe the pessimistic predictions and allow for learning, growth, and enjoying the journey can happen only when you can trust in yourself and understand your .

 • Socially – Lean in toward others – Social systems are vital in managing life transitions.
 Even just one friend or family member that can listen and offer support will aid in your ability to feel confident in finding a way to make sense of the adjustment.